dgnsrekt/slack-cheat.sh/README.md

   /python How do you reverse a list?
   /add haskell

 If you are not satisfied with the answer, request the same subtopic again.
-The bot will respond with a new unique cheat sheet variation of the requested subtopic.
+The bot will respond with a new unique cheat sheet variation from the requested subtopic.
 ```